dominicstop/react-native-ios-context-menu/README.md

 <br>

 ### 1.1 Installation Notes
-If you encounter any errors/bugs while using this library, or want a particular feauture implemented, please create an issue!
+If you encounter any errors/bugs while using this library, or want a particular feature implemented, please create an issue! ✨

 <br>